rahulbordoloi/Enhanced-Analytic-System-for-Smart-University-Assistance/README.md

 Our aim is to build a complete self-adapted system that deals with several problems together without manual interference.
 Using all sub-systems integrated in a single platform will make it more robust and efficient both in terms of technology and time management.
 The auto-correlated system we aim to build provides a solution by taking output of a sub-system as an input to the other one.
 ## 4. Project Goal
 ➢ Suggesting freshers the branch that is most suitable for them <br>
-➢ To simplify the process of allotment of hostel to students ➢ A virtual static Mentor Bot to reduce workload.
+➢ To simplify the process of allotment of hostel to students <br>
+➢ A virtual static Mentor Bot to reduce workload. <br>
-➢ Career recommendation to under-graduate engineering students for higher education ➢ To-do list for assignments and other tasks
+➢ Career recommendation to under-graduate engineering students for higher education. <br>
+➢ To-do list for assignments and other tasks. <br>
-➢ Self-monitoring system- to check progress and learning curve after each semester ➢ Notify students about all latest notices and events hosted by KIIT and KISS ➢ Daily schedule to keep up the learning pace of students, includes class routines, class tests and quizzes.
+➢ Self-monitoring system- to check progress and learning curve after each semester. <br>
+➢ Notify students about all latest notices and events hosted by KIIT and KISS. <br>
+➢ Daily schedule to keep up the learning pace of students, includes class routines, class tests and quizzes. <br>
-➢ Voice detection to ensure the students emotional state is stable.
+➢ Voice detection to ensure the students emotional state is stable. <br>
-➢ Creation of platform where alumni of KIIT can be participate in discussions with their batch mates.
+➢ Creation of platform where alumni of KIIT can be participate in discussions with their batch mates. <br>
 ## 5. Features
 1. Completely self-adapted system.
 2. Multiple utility platform.